Pop Culture Madness!

 1929 - Babe Ruth became the first baseball player to hit 500 home runs in his career with a home run at League Park in Cleveland, Ohio.

-1965 - The Watts Riots begin in the Watts area of Los Angeles, California.
+1965 – The Watts Riots began in the Watts area of Los Angeles, California.

 August 12

-30 BC - Cleopatra VII Philopator, the last ruler of the Egyptian Ptolemaic dynasty, committed suicide, by means of an asp bite.
+30 BC – Cleopatra VII Philopator, the last ruler of the Egyptian Ptolemaic dynasty, committed suicide through an asp bite.

 1851 - Isaac Singer is granted a patent (#8,294) for his sewing machine.

-1960 - Echo 1A, NASA's first successful communications satellite, was launched.
+1960 – The launch of the Echo 1A, NASA’s first successful communications satellite.

 1977 - The first free flight of the Space Shuttle Enterprise.